Who is the best F1 pilot that participated in Formula 1?

 With this formula you get a very clean percentage of the amount of success a drivers scored during his Formula 1 career and who is the best driver of all time.

-According to the formula described above we get the the following result:
+After the 2019 season and according to the formula described above we get the the following result:

 |1||Juan Manuel Fangio||51||22||8||1||29||24||5||46,5%|